cmhughes/ci-test/docs/source/sec-introduction.rst

 This type of listing is a ``.yaml`` file, but it will only be relevant when the ``-m`` switch is active; see :numref:`sec:modifylinebreaks` for more details.

-You will occasionally see dates shown in the margin (for example, next to this paragraph!) which detail the date of the version in which the feature was implemented; the ‘N’ stands for ‘new as of the date shown’ and ‘U’ stands for ‘updated as of the date shown’.
-If you see , it means that the feature is either new (N) or updated (U) as of the release of the current version; if you see attached to a listing, then it means that listing is new (N) or updated (U) as of the current version.
-If you have not read this document before (and even if you have!), then you can ignore every occurrence of the ; they are simply there to highlight new and updated features.
-The new and updated features in this documentation () are on the following pages:

 .. label follows